 Prior to marriage, it's believed that Bertha resided with her sister and brother in law, Lizzie and James Kelly in Dunbar, where she assisted with cooking and housekeeping.

 On Feb.
-23, 1898, Bertha married Samuel Aaron Uriah Van Dyke (1875-1964), the son of Samuel A. and Carolina (Eiseman) Van Dyke of New Stanton, Westmoreland County.
+23, 1898, when she was 22 years of age, Bertha married 22-year-old Samuel Aaron Uriah Van Dyke (1875-1964), the son of Samuel A. and Carolina (Eiseman) Van Dyke of New Stanton, Westmoreland County.
 The ceremony was performed by F.W.E.
 Peschan at his residence in nearby Greensburg.
-They were both 22 at the time, and just five days apart in age.
+They were just five days apart in age.

-Sadly, daughter Grace died in 1902 at the age of 10 months, and daughter Elizabeth died in 1915 as she neared her third birthday.
+Sadly, daughter Grace died in 1902 at the age of 10 months, and daughter Emma Elizabeth died in 1915 as she neared her third birthday.
 Today their graves can be found at the Stone Church Cemetery near Hunker, with small markers featuring engraved lambs.
-Grace's marker is seen at right, circa 1994.

 Samuel worked as a blacksmith for many years in the coal mines of Westmoreland County, PA.
 In 1903, when daughter Anna Belle was born, they were in the coal town of Udell.
 By 1905, when daughter Bessie was born, they had moved to the mining town of Rainey (Hecla).
 Son Robert was born in the town of Strickler in 1906.

 The federal census of 1910 shows that Samuel worked that year as a blacksmith for a coal company.
-The record shows them with 4 children living, and 1 child deceased, and with Bertha's widowed mother residing in their household.
+The record shows them with four children living, and one deceased, and with Bertha's widowed mother residing in their household.
 Their next-door neighbors were Bertha's sister and brother in law, Emma and Isaac Trout.